tuftsdev/MobileDev/class_outlines.md

 	- To go through pain.
 You are now at the mercy of corporations and things will change all the time.
 There will be things you will do not understand and you have little control.
 * What we will be using in this course: Android.
 Baseline target of devices: Android 6.0 (Marshmellow).
 * Why not iOS for this course?
+* Q: Do we need an Android device for this course?
+A: No
-* Assessment and the Semester Project:
+* Assessment
 	- Engineering notebook
+	- Semester project
+	- Tiny project
+	- Your participation
 * What you will need for the course:
 	- Java
 	- Android Studio
 	- Node.js
-* Q: Do we need an Android device for this course?
-A: No
 * Let's start a simple app in Android Studio and pinpoint the big ideas and topics......
 	- The reason why we are doing this: we have moved away from looking "under the hood."
 So much is now abstracted in a CS curriculum.